Sonosfera

 Ignoring their letters does not make them go away.
 IMRO actively pursues music licensing compliance for Irish salons through the courts.
 The resulting civil damages vastly exceed the cost of simply doing it right from the start.

-You browse our curated playlists, press play, and never worry about an inspector walking through the door.
+You browse our curated playlists, press play, and keep the music source clear for your team.
 There are no explicit lyrics.
 There are no jarring shifts in tempo halfway through a massage.
-It is background music designed to make your salon feel premium, without the legal anxiety.
+It is background music designed to make your salon feel premium, with documented catalogue scope instead of vague legal promises.

 Q: Can I play Spotify in my salon if I have a Premium account?
 A: No. A Spotify Premium account removes ads and allows offline listening, but it remains restricted to personal, non-commercial use under Section 4 of Spotify's terms of service.

 Q: Do I need both IMRO and PPI to play music in Ireland?
 A: Usually, yes.
 IMRO collects royalties for songwriters and publishers, while PPI collects for record labels and performers.
 If you play commercial radio or CDs, you need both.
-If you use a direct-licensed service like Sonosfera, you need neither.
+If you use Sonosfera, keep playback to documented Sonosfera catalogue tracks and confirm obligations for anything outside that catalogue.

 Q: What is the fine for playing Spotify in a business in Ireland?
 A: There is no fixed fine.
 Instead, IMRO and PPI can sue your business for civil damages due to copyright infringement.
 They will also charge you retrospectively for the years you played music without a licence.